-Area rugs and carpets are challenging to keep clean, especially those in high-traffic places.
+Area rugs and carpets are challenging to keep clean, especially those in high traffic places.
 You may wonder how to clean a rug without a steam cleaner or calling to hire a professional carpet cleaner.
+Luckily, natural ingredients create easy ways to clean an area rug without a steam cleaner at all.

-We’ll show you how to accomplish the same impressive squeaky-clean appearance using cleaning processes like spot cleaning by hand or using a vacuum cleaner.
+We’ll show you how to accomplish the same impressive squeaky-clean appearance using cleaning processes like spot cleaning by hand or using the vacuum cleaner.
 It doesn’t take hard work to produce a spotless carpet.

 Using household cleaning products or ingredients like club soda, white vinegar, and baking soda on your carpet saves some scrubbing and elbow grease.
 Whichever cleaning method you prefer, here are our favorite cleaning tips for your area rugs and carpets.